-Because SFTs transacted with ESCB central banks are exempted from SFTR reporting, they are in scope for MiFIR transaction reporting requirements under Article 2(5)(penultimate sub-paragraph) of Delegated Regulation (EU) 2017/590, except in the case of an auto-collateralized repo with an EU central bank, which is excluded under Article 2(5)(b) on the basis that it is "a contract arising exclusively for clearing or settlement purposes" (confirmed by ESMA to AFME).
+Because SFTs transacted with ESCB central banks are exempted from SFTR reporting, they are in scope for MiFIR transaction reporting requirements under Article 2(5)(penultimate sub-paragraph) of Delegated Regulation (EU) 2017/590.
 However, it is recommended that the MiFIR reporting requirement for SFTs with ESCB central banks should not be applied to EU central bank auto-collateralizations.
 See recommendations 1.6 and 1.11.